 Sadly two years ago, we lost my great Grandma who was the life of the party, believe me.
 Even typing that, I can’t comprehend it’s only been two years since she left us.
 It’s still very strange not having Grandma around anymore as Christmas would be her time to shine in New Market.
 I think this card game might just be popular with the Darby’s as every time I mention it to my friends they have never heard of it.
 But I quite like that, it’s the Darby’s own little secret.

 This year is also the first year where I don’t have to worry about handing dissertations in or reaching project deadlines during this period as my educational life is over!
+I don’t thinnk I’ve been this chilled with my mental health in a while.
 I received an alumni magazine from uni the other day, it really sunk in that I am now out in the ‘real world’ of (nearly) full time work.
 Now all I have to be somewhat worried about is if a customer likes the pen they’ve chosen to go with their fluffy notebook, it’s a stressful job selling stationery, ha!